By Ranya Arora and Aishwarya Mirania Agarwal, SMU Lee Kong Chian School of Business

 Then there’s the perk of our city campus: the city!
 Studying at SMU puts you right at the heart of town — with all the food, movies, museums and more.
 Let’s put it this way: retail therapy is just too easy when Raffles City is a 5-minute walk away from the Lee Kong Chian School of Business.

-And if you’re still craving the hall experience, we do have a own campus hostel.
+And if you’re still craving the hall experience, we do have a campus hostel of our own called the Prinsep Street Residences (PSR).
 Apart from staying within walking distance from the school, this creates chances for local and international SMU students to get to know each other better.
-More information of our hostels can be found here.
+More information about PSR can be found here.

 5. I heard SMU is very competitive and the uni body is not as bonded.
 Is this true?